Smells Like Teen Spirit: Music

 "Smells Like Teen Spirit" is a grunge and alternative rock song.
 It was recorded in the original key of F minor and follows a F^{5}-B♭^{5}-A♭^{5}-D♭^{5} chord progression, with the main guitar riff constructed from four power chords played in a syncopated sixteenth note strum by Cobain.
 The guitar chords were double tracked to create a "more powerful" sound.
 The chords occasionally lapse into suspended chord voicings as a result of Cobain playing the bottom four strings of the guitar for the thickness of sound.
 The riff resembles that of Boston's 1976 hit "More Than a Feeling", although it is not identical; the band would sometimes play a fragment of that song as an introduction.
 During the verses, Cobain used a Small Clone effect pedal to add a chorus effect.

-"Smells Like Teen Spirit" uses a "somewhat conventional formal structure" consisting of four-, eight-, and twelve-bar sections, including an eight-bar verse, an eight-bar pre-chorus, and a twelve-bar chorus.
+"Smells Like Teen Spirit" uses a "somewhat conventional formal structure" consisting of four-, eight-, and twelve-bar sections, including an eight-bar verse, an eight-bar pre-chorus, a twelve-bar chorus and a post-chorus.
 Musicologist Graeme Downes, who led the band the Verlaines, says that "Smells Like Teen Spirit" illustrates developing variation.
 Elements of the structure are marked with shifts in volume and dynamics, moving from quiet to loud several times.
 This structure of "quiet verses with wobbly, chorused guitar, followed by big, loud hardcore-inspired choruses" became an alternative rock template.

 During the verses, the band maintains the same chord progression as the chorus.
 Cobain plays a two-note guitar line over Novoselic's root-note eighth note bassline, which outlines the chord progression.
-Approaching the chorus, Cobain begins to play the same two notes on every beat of the measure and repeats the word "Hello".
-Following the first and second choruses, Cobain simultaneously sings the word "Yay" and performs a unison bend on his guitar.
+In the pre-chorus, Cobain begins to play the same two notes on every beat of the measure and repeats the word "Hello".
+In the post-chorus, Cobain simultaneously sings the word "Yay" and performs a unison bend on his guitar.
 After the second chorus, Cobain plays a 16-bar guitar solo restating his vocal melody from the verse and pre-chorus.
-During the closing refrain, Cobain sings "A denial" repeatedly; his voice becomes strained from the force of yelling.
+During the outro, Cobain sings "A denial" repeatedly; his voice becomes strained from the force of yelling.